Skip to section on this page:

 - Don’t rotate the Identifier.

-- Don’t reproduce the Identifier in an unapproved colour; permitted colours are black, red and white.
+- Don’t reproduce the Identifier in an unapproved colour; permitted colours are black, red and white, no transparencies and not as a mask showing textures behind.

 - Don’t distort or alter the dimensions.